 Saving for college is similar to saving for retirement.
 When you're younger, you can afford to be more aggressive in your investment choices, since you likely have plenty of time to recover in the case of a market downturn.

-Years One to 10: Best Savings Practices and What to Avoid
+Years One through 10: Best Savings Practices and What to Avoid

-There are some things that you should be doing throughout the 10-year ramp up to college (and a few to avoid).
+There are some things that you should be doing throughout the 10-year ramp-up to college.
 As you create your plan, remember these do's and don'ts:

-- DO get grandparents or other family members involved.
-Grandparents, aunts and uncles can also make contributions to a 529 plan on your child's behalf.
+Grandparents, aunts, and uncles can also make contributions to a 529 plan on your child's behalf.

-- DO check your investment fees.
-High investment fees can eat away at your account earnings so it's important to review these regularly.
+High investment fees can eat away at your account earnings so it's important to review those regularly.

-- DON'T put your retirement on the back burner.
 While saving for college is important, it shouldn't come at the expense of your own retirement savings.
-Remember, you can take out loans to pay for college, but not for your retirement years.
+Remember that you can take out loans to pay for college but not for your retirement years.